 - Substance abuse.
 Children who are bullied are more likely to use alcohol and other drugs.

 - Violence.
-Children who are bullied might be more likely to carry weapons at school.
-A small number of children who are bullied might retaliate with violent measures.
+A very small number of children who are bullied might retaliate with violent measures.

 If your child is being bullied, he or she might remain quiet out of fear, shame or embarrassment.
-Be on the lookout for these warning signs:
+Warning signs may be vague and may mimic a number of other mental health issues.
+Be on the lookout for sudden changes in mood or behavior, including:

 - Lost or destroyed clothing, electronics or other personal belongings